Your new debit card will be a chip card for extra security

 The card will not track your location or your purchase history.
 It will only contain the data that your debit card currently has plus the additional account security.

-We also are updating our phone records in order to make your transition go more smoothly.
-If you have a new phone number or are unsure of the one that is connected to your debit card, please contact your local NBC Oklahoma branch or call us at 1-800-590-2580 as soon as possible.
+* If you have a new phone number or are unsure of the one that is connected to your debit card, please contact your local NBC Oklahoma branch or call us at 1-800-590-2580 as soon as possible.
 Thank you.

 The security of your account is important to us.
 We use a fraud detection service called EnFact to monitor for fraudulent transactions.
 If you receive an automated call because of suspicious debit card activity on your new card, you will only need to provide your ZIP code to confirm or deny pending charges.